gjheij/fmriproc/doc/source/bash.rst

                         at the price that it re-runs EVERYTHING if you restart the process.
       --docker          run fmriprep through docker image (requires 'fmriprep-docker' to be installed!)
       --fd              only fetch framewise displacement files
-      --fetch_anat      retrieve the nifti-files in T1w-space
+      --fetch-anat      retrieve the nifti-files in T1w-space
-      --fetch_fsl       retrieve the MNI-transformed nifti-files (which are cleaned by default) --fetch_func      retrieve the nifti-files in func-space
+      --fetch-fsl       retrieve the MNI-transformed nifti-files (which are cleaned by default) --fetch-func      retrieve the nifti-files in func-space
       --func            same as '-t func'
       --local           don't submit to SGE, run locally --masks           used in combination with '--fetch_{fsl|func|anat}' to also fetch the brain masks associated with the timeseries files
-      --no_bbr          maps to '--force-no-bbr' in call_fmriprep
+      --no-bbr          maps to '--force-no-bbr' in call_fmriprep
-      --no_boldref      don't create new boldref images (mean over time) after fMRIprep has finished.
+      --no-boldref      don't create new boldref images (mean over time) after fMRIprep has finished.
       --ow              only removes folders within single_subj workflow with "run-".
-If specific runs are requested with '-r', only these folders will be removed --remove_surf_wf  Remove surface reconstruction workflow folder; refreshes the surfaces used for re- gistration and transformation
+If specific runs are requested with '-r', only these folders will be removed --remove-surf-wf  Remove surface reconstruction workflow folder; refreshes the surfaces used for re- gistration and transformation
-      --remove_wf       remove full single_subject workflow folder.
-Use \"--remove_surf_wf\" to specifically remove the surface reconstruction folder when you have new FreeSurfer output that fMRIPrep needs to use, or "--ow" to remove all folders within single_subj workflow with "run-"
+      --remove-wf       remove full single_subject workflow folder.
+Use \"--remove-surf-wf\" to specifically remove the surface reconstruction folder when you have new FreeSurfer output that fMRIPrep needs to use, or "--ow" to remove all folders within single_subj workflow with "run-"
-      --warp_only       skips fMRIPrep, but creates new boldref images (if '--no_boldref' is not specified) and copies the bold-to-T1w warps to the subject's output folder
+      --warp-only       skips fMRIPrep, but creates new boldref images (if '--no-boldref' is not specified) and copies the bold-to-T1w warps to the subject's output folder

     Example: